smart-data-models/dataModel.UrbanMobility/GtfsTransferRule/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `alternateName[string]`: An alternative name for this item  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `hasDestination[*]`: Trip associated to this Entity.
+- `alternateName[string]`: An alternative name for this item  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `hasDestination[*]`: Trip associated to this Entity.
 It shall point to an Entity of type GtfsStop or GtfsStation  .
 Model: [http://schema.org/URL](http://schema.org/URL)- `hasOrigin[*]`: Trip associated to this Entity.
 It shall point to an Entity of type GtfsStop or GtfsStation  .
 Model: [http://schema.org/URL](http://schema.org/URL)- `id[*]`: Unique identifier of the entity  - `minimumTransferTime[number]`: Same as GTFS `min_transfer_time`.
 Unit:'seconds'  .
-Model: [https://schema.org/Integer](https://schema.org/Integer)- `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `transferType[string]`: Same as GTFS `transfer_type`.
+Model: [https://schema.org/Integer](https://schema.org/Integer)- `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `transferType[string]`: Same as GTFS `transfer_type`.
 Enum:'0, 1, 2, 3'  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `type[string]`: NGSI Entity type.
 It has to be GtfsTransferRule  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `hasDestination`  - `hasOrigin`  - `id`  - `transferType`  - `type`  <!-- /35-RequiredProperties -->